Updated: Sep 15

 Also, spading the soil next to your plants can help make them easier to pull.

-Keep in mind that turnips lose moisture rapidly, so you can’t really store them long-term.
+Keep in mind that mature turnips lose moisture rapidly, so you can’t really store them long-term.
 All the more reason to gobble up your hard-earned crop!